provider image

 pharmacist

-• Take Belsomra (suvorexant) 30 minutes before bedtime.
-It starts to work within 30 minutes but it might take longer to work if you take it with a meal or right after a meal.
+• Belsomra (suvorexant) generally starts to work within 30 minutes to an hour.
+It could take longer to work if you take the medication with a meal or right after a meal.

-• You may feel drowsy and sleepy the next day after taking Belsomra (suvorexant).
-You should be careful and avoid activities that require you to be alert or have full attention.
-You shouldn't drive or operate heavy machinery until you know how this medication affects you.
+• You might feel drowsy and sleepy the next day after taking Belsomra (suvorexant).
+Be careful and avoid doing activities that need your full attention.
+Don't drive or use heavy machinery until you know how this medication affects you.
+Tell your prescriber if you feel sleepy the next day because they might lower your dose.

 faqs